5 Easy No-sew DIY T-Shirt Modifications for a More Feminine Fit

 This shirt was a gift but I believe this is the same one.

 I am going to show how I do these easy DIY t-shirt modifications with a favorite t-shirt of mine that my sister got me when I was regularly weightlifting before the pandemic.
-Clearly, I've worn it a lot, but now I want to modify it to wear outside the gym.
+Clearly, I've worn it a lot, but now I want to modify it to wear it outside the gym.

 The Easiest No-sew DIY T-shirt Modification: Shorten the Sleeves